Mychal Judge: Career

-After spending his freshman year at the St. Francis Preparatory School in Brooklyn, where he studied under the Franciscan Brothers of Brooklyn, in 1948, at the age of 15, Judge began the formation process to enter the Order of Friars Minor.
+After spending his freshman year at the St. Francis Preparatory School in Queens, where he studied under the Franciscan Brothers of Brooklyn, in 1948, at the age of 15, Judge began the formation process to enter the Order of Friars Minor.
 He transferred to St. Joseph's Seraphic Seminary in Callicoon, New York, the minor seminary of the Holy Name province of the Order.
-After graduation, he enrolled at St. Bonaventure University in Allegany, New York.
+After graduation, he enrolled at St. Bonaventure University in Olean, New York.
 In 1954 he was admitted to the novitiate of the Province in Paterson, New Jersey.
 After completing that year of formation, he received the religious habit and professed his first vows as a member of the Order.
 At that time, he was given the religious name of Fallon Michael.
 He later dropped 'Fallon' and changed 'Michael' to Mychal.
 According to Queer There and Everywhere by Sarah Prager, Mychal changed his name to "differentiate himself from all the other 'Father Michaels.'"
 He resumed his college studies at St. Bonaventure University, where he earned a bachelor's degree in 1957.
 He professed his solemn vows as a full member of the Order in 1958.
 Following this, he did his theological studies at Holy Name College Seminary in Washington, D.C.
 Upon completing these studies in 1961, he was ordained a priest.

 After his ordination, Judge was assigned to the Shrine of St. Anthony in Boston, Massachusetts.
 Following his assignment there, he served in various parishes served by the Franciscans: St. Joseph Parish in East Rutherford, New Jersey, Sacred Heart Parish in Rochelle Park, New Jersey, Holy Cross Parish in the Bronx and St. Joseph Parish in West Milford, New Jersey.
 For three years he served as assistant to the President of Siena College, operated by the Franciscans in Loudonville, New York.
 In 1986 he was assigned to St. Francis of Assisi Church in Manhattan, where he had first come to know the friars.
 He lived and worked there until his death.